WillJRoper/SWIFT-Workshop/README.md

 pip install notebook
 ```

+Shameless self promotion: You may also want to install ``h5forest`` for interactively probing HDF5 files on the command line.
+This package is currently in beta but can be installed by cloning the repo and running ``pip install .`` within it (https://github.com/WillJRoper/h5forest).

 ## Cloning this repo

 The vast majority of this workshop will be conducted via notebooks in a public GitHub repo.
 You will need to clone this repo.
 Navigate to where you want to store the directory and run the following.